Read This First

 Prompt 3: Provide 3 accounts of minimum wage legislation that failed in some way.

-The central claim is this: Minimum wage legislation, while well-intentioned, can sometimes lead to unintended consequences.
+In plain terms: Minimum wage legislation, while well-intentioned, can sometimes lead to unintended consequences.

 - Seattle’s Minimum Wage Increase: In 2014, Seattle, Washington, embarked on a progressive step to increase its minimum wage to $15 per hour over several years, one of the highest rates in the United States at the time.